qnodesign/react-bootcamp/Week1_1/ES6/06_TemplateIteral/Readme.md

 </Wrapper>;
 ```

-Checkout their [Getting Started page](https://www.styled-components.com/docs/basics#getting-started), it has a ton of code examples and live playground to write your own styled components.
+Good examples can ba found in their [getting Started page](https://www.styled-components.com/docs/basics#getting-started), and live playground to write your own styled components.

 ## Bonus Points